KhanPython/Analytics-Service-Wrapper/README.md

     Yes, the queue ensures correct step order for `FunnelStep` and `OnboardingFunnelStep` events:
     - It checks the `stepNumber` against the last logged step.
-    - If the step is out of order or already processed, the action is rejected, and the queue skips it.
+    - If the step is out of order or already processed, the queue skips it in favor of the step that is historically higher.

 ---
 ### Resources: